 Class sizes in all classes are set at around 30 children.
 Each class will consist of no more than 32 children, although sometimes an exception is made, and the number of children may exceed the limit.
 The school works with heterogeneous and homogeneous age groups.
-All two grades have two homogeneous classes and a heterogeneous class (for example, grade 3, grade 4 and grade 3/4).
+All two grades have two homogeneous classes and a heterogeneous class, also called a combination class).